marianagarciacriado/ArcticPlantDynamics/README.md

 ## Figures
 The figures generated in R are stored in the `figures` folder.

+Full panels of the main manuscript figures are arranged in PowerPoint.
+ED Figure 2 (conceptual figure) was not made in R and is thus not included here.

 ## Model outputs
 Full model outputs for statistical analyses are stored in the `models` folder.

+Model files bigger than the GitHub size limit (>50 mb) cannot be uploaded and thus are not included here.

 ## Software requirements
 R version 4.2.0. or greater.

-R packages: `betapart, brms, broom, corrplot, cowplot, ggdist, ggOceanMaps, ggeffects, ggnewscale, ggpubr, ggrepel, ggtern, ggtext, modelr, paletteer, randomcoloR, Taxonstand, tidyverse, vegan, viridis`
+R packages: `ape, betapart, brms, broom, corrplot, cowplot, ggdist, ggOceanMaps, ggeffects, ggnewscale, ggpubr, ggrepel, ggtern, ggtext, modelr, paletteer, randomcoloR, stargazer, Taxonstand, tidyverse, vegan, viridis`